michael-sumner/go-make-things/content/articles/2017-08-29-controlling-the-transition-timing-of-show-and-hide-methods-with-vanilla-javascript.md

 - CSS
 - JavaScript
 date: '2017-08-29'
+permalink: /controlling-the-transition-timing-of-show-and-hide-methods-with-vanilla-javascript/
 title: Controlling the transition timing of show and hide methods with vanilla JavaScript
+url: /2017/08/29/controlling-the-transition-timing-of-show-and-hide-methods-with-vanilla-javascript
 ---

-Over the last few days, we've [created `show()` and `hide()` methods with vanilla JavaScript](/how-to-show-and-hide-elements-with-vanilla-javascript/), added [a transition animation](/how-to-add-transition-animations-to-vanilla-javascript-show-and-hide-methods/), and [added a fade-in animation](/how-to-a-fade-in-to-vanilla-javascript-show-and-hide-methods/).
+Over the last few days, we've [created `show()` and `hide()` methods with vanilla JavaScript](https://gomakethings.com/how-to-show-and-hide-elements-with-vanilla-javascript/), added [a transition animation](https://gomakethings.com/how-to-add-transition-animations-to-vanilla-javascript-show-and-hide-methods/), and [added a fade-in animation](https://gomakethings.com/how-to-a-fade-in-to-vanilla-javascript-show-and-hide-methods/).

 The methods we wrote work great if you want to use the same animation timing every time.
 But what if you wanted to vary it?
 What if you wanted show content to reveal slowly, and other content to reveal fast?